adelineyu/cs152introduction/index.md

 ### Introduction
 Geoguessing is a popular web-based game where users are able to guess the location of a  randomized Google Street View.
 The game is challenging, so, as avid Geoguessers ourselves, we thought it would be a worthwhile and fun endeavor to make an application that attempts to guess the locations, based off of either a collection of snapshots of the surrounding areas or just one snapshot.

-### Project Update 1 (3/2/2021)
+### Project Update 1 (3/13/2021)
 Our current plan is that we will be using the IM2GPS code to create a dataset by scraping Flickr.
+We initially expect to collect 1,000,000 images for our training purposes.

 The IM2GPS code can be found here: http://graphics.cs.cmu.edu/projects/im2gps/flickr_code.html

-We will then create and train our neural network that we will build on our own into being able to classify the location of Google Map Street View images on a web-based application.
+We will then create our neural network on pytorch in the Pomona HPC servers and train it with the dataset of images we collected.
 The type of neural network we will use is a convolutional neural network.
 Our type of inputs will be .jpeg files.
 We will be performing a classification on those .jpeg files (screenshots of random Google Map Street View locations).
+Lastly, we will create a web-based application to classify the location of any Google Map Street View image.

+We plan to use Google’s open-source S2 (https://code.google.com/archive/p/s2-geometry-library/) geometry library to subdivide the surface of the Earth into non-overlapping cells.
+From literary sources we expect to have up to 26,200 cells however we may change our methods, altering this number.
+We will then predict probabilities of photos  being taken from inside these individual cells in order to produce our classification output.

+For each input test image, we expect our neural network to output the probability of the image being taken at that location, for all possible locations.
+If we subdivide the Earth into 26,200 cells, then we expect 26,200 probabilities.

 ### Literature Review
 Source: https://arxiv.org/abs/1810.03077